Can Deception Detection Go Deeper? Dataset, Evaluation, and Benchmark for Deception Reasoning: Data Generation

 CAIL2018 \citep{xiao2018cail2018} encompasses 2.68 million criminal law documents, spanning 202 types of charges and 183 legal provisions.
 In this dataset, legal instruments are written by legal experts, with rigorous wording and standardized forms.
 These high-quality legal instruments bring great convenience to our work.

 Proper legal instruments are important for dialogue generation.
 On the one hand, short legal instruments contain insufficient content, leading to unclear descriptions of details and generating low-quality dialogues.
 On the other hand, long legal instruments may contain complex crime facts, increasing the difficulty of dialogue generation.
-Therefore, we only select legal instruments with lengths ranging from 400 to 2,000.
-The distribution of lengths after selection is shown in Figure \ref{Figure2}.
+Therefore, we select legal instruments with a length ranging from 400 to 2,000.
+The length distribution after selection is shown in Figure \ref{Figure2}, where the length refers to the number of Chinese characters.